reviewboard/reviewboard/docs/manual/admin/configuration/authentication-settings.rst

 1. URLs for the Issuer and SAML/SLO endpoints, as well as the binding type for each.
 2. A copy of the X.509 certificate.
-3. Possibly, specific digest and signature algorithm types.
+3. Possibly, specific digest and signature algorithm types and the format of the NameID field.

 The :guilabel:`Require login to link` setting allows you to control the behavior when first authenticating a user via SSO who already has an account on